JessyDL/paradigm/readme.md

 - `GLI` image loading and saving
 - `GLM` mathematics library used only by `GLI`
 - `Vulkan-hpp` generated C++ like headers for Vulkan
-- `Catch2` when compiling the tests, Catch2 will be pulled in.
+- `Google Benchmark` when compiling the tests, Google Benchmark will be pulled in.
 - `spdlog` used for logging
 - `fmt` modern formatting library for C++